-Consistency Check (current backup format)
+Consistency Check (Legacy)

 MSP360 (CloudBerry) Backup uses a local database (repository) to keep track of backed up data.
 You can do one of the following to ensure that the repository is up to date: